 That's why parties sometimes end up with ridiculously long pretrial orders—they don't expect anyone to read them front to back, but they want to make sure nothing is waived.

 We saw another example of this yesterday in In Re: Ozempic (Semaglutide) Patent Litigation, C.A.
 No. 22-MD-3038-CFC (D. Del.).
-There, the defendants intentionally omitted its obviousness-type double patenting invalidity defense from the pretrial order, in light of a recent Federal Circuit case clarifying the rules regarding when a party can assert such a defense.
+There, the defendants intentionally omitted their obviousness-type double patenting invalidity defense from the pretrial order, in light of a recent Federal Circuit case clarifying the rules regarding when a party can assert such a defense.

-But the defendants wanted to preserve its right to argue the defense at trial if the Federal Circuit case is reversed.
+But the defendants wanted to preserve their right to argue the defense at trial if the Federal Circuit case is reversed.
 The parties filed a joint status report where the defendants asked the Court to delay trial, and stated that they "intend to present evidence" regarding their invalidity defense should the Federal Circuit decision be reversed.

 Chief Judge Connolly denied that request for the simple reason that the defendants had waived their defenses by omitting them from the proposed pretrial order filed three days before their letter: